 Looking forward to retake some of the class to learn more:)

-Natacha F. attended InDesign Essentials
+Natacha F. attended InDesign Private Training

 Great teacher, great course, a lot of helpful info I will use in my job!

-Daniel C. attended InDesign Bootcamp
+Daniel C. attended Adobe InDesign Bootcamp

 Released much later than its counterparts Adobe Photoshop and Adobe Illustrator, Adobe InDesign was created to manage document layout.
 Publishers, newspapers, and magazines needed a way to design text-heavy documents and preserve the layout for multiple issues of the same style at a later date.
 InDesign was created and released at a time when print books, newsletters, and magazines dominated the world of knowledge.
 Fortunately, InDesign is a valuable tool that still has retained much value in the modern world of digital publishing, as it can be used to design the layout of eBooks, digital magazines, PDF presentations or brochures and other multi-page documents.